How Long Does It Take To Become An Oral Surgeon?

 In addition to earning your medical degree, which you require in addition to your DDS or DDM to practice, completing an approved residency program enhances your training in oral and maxillofacial surgery.

-READ ALSO: How Long Does It Take To Become A Detective?
+READ ALSO: How Long Does It Take To Become An Uber Driver?

 A four- to six-year residency in oral and maxillofacial surgery must include at least two years of medical school.